“If you have built castles in the air, your work need not be lost; that is where they should be. Now put the foundations under them.”

 David Lombard

-Junior Postdoctoral Researcher
+Postdoctoral Researcher

-I’m a junior postdoctoral researcher at the Research Foundation Flanders (FWO) affiliated with the University of Leuven, where I work at the English Literature and the Cultural Studies Research Groups and am a member of the steering committee of the Leuven Center for Health Humanities.
-I am also an affiliated researcher at the University of Liège.
-I did my Ph.D. in literary studies as a joint degree between the universities of Liège and Leuven in Belgium (2020–24), with a dissertation titled “American Anthropocene Sublimes: Rhetorics and Narrations of Self and Environment in the Contemporary U.S. Ecobiographical Memoir.”
+I am a Belgian postdoctoral researcher at the Research Foundation Flanders (FWO) affiliated with the University of Leuven (KU Leuven), where I work within the English Literature and Cultural Studies research groups.
+I am also a member of the steering committee of the Leuven Center for Health Humanities and an associate researcher at the University of Liège (ULiège).

-My editing work includes a co-edited (with Stefano Rozzoni) special issue on “The Pastoral: New Trajectories in the Anthropocene” (Ecocene: Cappadocia Journal of Environmental Humanities, December 2021) and a co-edited (with Alison Sperling and Pieter Vermeulen) special focus section on “Anthropocene Sublimes” (Ecozon@: European Journal of Literature, Culture and Environment, Spring 2025).
-I’m also an associate editor for the U.S. studies academic association and research blog PopMeC.
+My editing work mainly consists of two co-edited special issues, one with Stefano Rozzoni on “The Pastoral: New Trajectories in the Anthropocene” (Ecocene: Cappadocia Journal of Environmental Humanities, December 2021) and one with Alison Sperling and Pieter Vermeulen on “Anthropocene Sublimes” (Ecozon@: European Journal of Literature, Culture and Environment, Spring 2025).
+I am also a member of the editorial team of the online journal Graphic Medicine Review (GMR), and I was an associate editor for the U.S. studies academic association and research blog PopMeC (2021–24).

 Lastly, I am a singer-songwriter and musician.
-For my music output, please visit this website
+For my music output, please visit this website.

 Education:

-Ph.D., Literature and Literary Studies, University of Liège and University of Leuven (joint degree), Belgium, 2024.
+- Ph.D., literature and literary studies, University of Liège and University of Leuven (joint degree), Belgium, 2024.

-Advanced M.A., Modern Languages and Literatures: English and Spanish (upper secondary education teacher training degree), University of Liège, Belgium, 2017 (cum laude).
+- Advanced MA, Modern languages and literatures: English and Spanish (upper secondary education teacher training degree), University of Liège, Belgium, 2017 (cum laude).

-B.A., Modern Languages and Literatures: English and Spanish, University of Liège, 2014 (cum laude).
+- BA, Modern languages and literatures: English and Spanish, University of Liège, 2014 (cum laude).

 Employment:

-Junior postdoctoral researcher at the Research Foundation Flanders (FWO), 2024–present.
+- Postdoctoral researcher at the Research Foundation Flanders (FWO), 2024–present.

-Research fellow (ASP – Aspirant) at the Belgian National Fund for Scientific Research (Fonds de la Recherche Scientifique [FNRS]), Belgium, 2020–2024.
+- Research fellow (ASP – Aspirant) at the Belgian National Fund for Scientific Research (Fonds de la Recherche Scientifique [FNRS]), Belgium, 2020–2024.

-Lecturer/English instructor (Chargé d’enseignement en fonction principale en anglais and Maître de conférence) at the University of Liège (Department of ISLV – Institut Supérieur des Langues Vivantes), 2017–2020.
+- Lecturer/English instructor (Chargé d’enseignement en fonction principale en anglais and Maître de conférence) at the University of Liège (Department of ISLV – Institut Supérieur des Langues Vivantes), 2017–2020.

-English and Spanish teacher in the Fédération Wallonie–Bruxelles, Belgium, 2017–2018.
+- English and Spanish high school teacher in the Fédération Wallonie–Bruxelles, Belgium, 2017–2018.

-Teaching assistant at the University of Liège (Department of Langues modernes : linguistique, littérature et traduction), Belgium, 2016–2017.
+- Teaching assistant at the University of Liège (Department of Langues modernes : linguistique, littérature et traduction), Belgium, 2016–2017.

 Honors and Awards

-2025 Victor Bohet Award from the ULiège heritage Foundations
+| 2025 | Victor Bohet Award from the ULiège heritage Foundations |

-2024 Research Foundation – Flanders (FWO) junior postodoctoral fellowship
+| 2024 | Research Foundation – Flanders (FWO) junior postodoctoral fellowship |

-2022–24 Research Fellow Fellowship renewal from the FNRS
+| 2022–24 | Research Fellow Fellowship renewal from the FNRS |

-2023 Herman Van Beneden Award from the ULiège heritage Foundations
+| 2023 | Herman Van Beneden Award from the ULiège heritage Foundations |

-2022 The 2022 Literary Encyclopedia Travel Award (First place)
+| 2022 | The Literary Encyclopedia Travel Award (First place) |

-2022 The District 2160 of Rotary International Grant
+| 2022 | The District 2160 of Rotary International Grant |

-2022 Camille Hela Award from the ULiège heritage Foundations
+| 2022 | Camille Hela Award from the ULiège heritage Foundations |

-2020–22 Research Fellow Fellowship (ASP – Aspirant) from the FNRS
+| 2020–22 | Research Fellow Fellowship (ASP – Aspirant) from the FNRS |

-2020
+| 2020 |

-Shortlisted for ESSE Book Award
+Shortlisted for ESSE Book Award |

-2018
+| 2018 |

-Léon Guérin Award for best master’s dissertation in Anglophone literatures
+Léon Guérin Award for best master’s dissertation in Anglophone literatures |

-2018 Two-year ASLE International Membership Grant
+| 2018 | Two-year ASLE International Membership Grant |

 “All cultures and peoples turn to poetry during times of celebration, transformation and challenge—those times when ordinary language cannot carry meaning beyond our understanding.”